-(b) Be accompanied by an original computer printout of the County Assessor's current statement of the subject property's assessed value.
-If an application is for only part of a property currently listed in the assessor's rolls, or if a total property value is to be divided upon approval of an application, an owner must request the county assessor to provide the assessed value of that part of the property which is subject to the application.
-In this case the assessor form, or provide a letter that states the assessed value of the property that is subject to the application.
+(b) Include documentation from the applicable County Assessor of the subject property's current assessed and real market values.
+If an application is for only part of a property listed in the assessor's rolls, or if a total property value is to be divided upon approval of an application, an owner must request the county assessor to provide the assessed value of that part of the property that is subject to the application.
+In this case the assessor must initial the statement of assessed value on the application/affidavit form, or provide a letter that states the assessed value of the property that is subject to the application.
 In any case, an application must contain or be accompanied by written information or other documents that enable an owner, the assessor, the HARC and the SHPO to clearly understand the extent and current assessed value of the property that is subject to the application;

-(c) Be accompanied by a nonrefundable application fee of onefifth of one percent (.002) of the real market value of the property subject to the application.
-The value to be used when computing the fee is the value of land and improvements combined.
+(c) Include an application fee of one-third of one percent (.0033) of the real market value of the property that is the subject to of the application.
+The value to be used when computing the fee is the current real market value of land and improvements combined, as determined by the County Assessor.

-EXAMPLE: The fee for a property with a real market value of \$12,470 for land and \$41,380 for improvements would be: $$53,850 \times .002 = $107.70$ .
+EXÁMPLE: The fee for a property with a real market value of \$12,470 for land and \$41,380 for improvements would be: $$53,850 \times .0033 = $177.70$ .
 The fee must be paid by certified check or money order made payable to the Oregon State Parks and Recreation Department;